xamarin/mobcat/samples/weather/xamarin/README.md

 ## Getting Started
 You must perform the following prerequisite actions in order to run this sample app:

-1. Create your app in the App Center Portal to obtain an App Secret
-2. Execute the script to provision the sample weather service
-3. Set environment variables for the app secrets

 ### 1. Create an app in the App Center Portal
 The sample demonstrates analytics and crash reporting via [App Center](https://appcenter.ms) using the [NuGet packages](https://www.nuget.org/packages/Microsoft.AppCenter) provided.